zkiu/Q-Story_backend/README.md

 [Linked-In](https://www.linkedin.com/in/devkiu/)

-😉 I am also looking for work
+😉 I am also looking for work as a Web Dev (Front, Back, Fullstack)